If milk does a body good, what does tons of milk do? It’s a case where more isn’t necessarily better.

 Wondering when it’s safe to give cow’s milk to your baby?
-Pediatrician Kimberly Churbock, MD, answers this question from our series, The Short Answer.
+Pediatrician Kimberly Churbock, MD, answers this question.

 Sour cream?
 Nope.
 Bleu cheese?
 Nope.
 If you’re avoiding dairy, we’ve compiled all of the ingredients that don’t belong in foods on your grocery list.